LinuxCommandLibrary

 CAVEATS

-Requires uptimed daemon running.
+Requires uptimed daemon to be running.
 Historical data depends on how long uptimed has been active.
 New installations have no historical data.

 SEE ALSO